danhaggard/react-scroll-collapse/README.md

 collapserController provides controls to expand/collapse all child components wrapped with collapserControllerItem.

-collapserControllerItem provides controls to expand/collapse that single element.
+collapserControllerItem provides controls to expand/collapse a single element.

 ### <Scroller>